 By Ronda F from Mulvane, KS

 Calculator shopping was popular back when hand-held calculators first became cheap and easy to get.
 Nowadays, I rarely see anyone shopping with a calculator, but there are many good reasons to use one.
-Here's how to always get the best price with a dollar store calculator.

 Did you know that the supermarket is dangerous?
 This goes for any cart-pushing, scooter-riding establishment.
 Ask yourself if you've ever felt at some kind of risk in the grocery store (besides being run over by some kid racing around with a cart)?